Parking permits are required in General Parking Permit Zones between the hours of 8:30 am and 4:30 pm Monday to Friday, with the exception of:

 Parking permits are not required for motorcycles, scooters or bicycles.
 Motorcycles and scooters must park in designated motorcycle bays or on footpaths, provided they are not parked in such a manner as to cause an obstruction to pedestrians.
 Bicycles should be parked in designated bicycle racks.

-Orange Daily Scratch Permits are valid for one day ONLY and are valid in the Orange and General Parking Permit Zones ONLY.
+Daily scratch permit stock already purchased by Faculties and Divisions remain valid.
+Orange Daily Scratch Permits are valid for one day ONLY and are valid in the Orange and General Permit Zones ONLY.
 Please ensure the correct day, month and year is scratched on the permit and the permit is displayed clearly on the dashboard of the vehicle.
 Incorrectly scratched permits will be deemed invalid and a parking infringement notice may be issued.

 Permission must be obtained to use Deakin roads or car parks for all events.
 Please email firstname.lastname@example.org for further advice and requests.